-I go to college right outside of Washington, DC, and often find myself using the Metro subway system to travel around the DC, Maryland, and Virginia area.
+I go to college right outside of Washington, DC, and often find myself using the Metro subway system to travel.
 Recently, the Metro system received several upgrades that have really helped me as a rider with a disability, although like most accessibility related things, the upgrades can benefit all riders.
 Here are five things about the new Metro system’s 7000 series trains that surprised me, in a good way, as someone with a vision impairment.

 Clear, easy to understand voices

 When the train arrives at the station, a clear and easy to understand voice announces the current stop, what side the doors will open on, and the next stop.
 No more asking the person next to me what the announcement was, or misinterpreting and getting off at the wrong stop.
 I especially appreciate being able to find where the doors will be opening so I can exit quickly and easily.